testforgeio/testforge/blog/src/content/blog/001-playwright-quickstart.md

 ### Conclusion

 Playwright provides powerful tools for modern web application testing.
-With this guide, you've learned to set up a project, write tests, and implement best practices.
+With this guide, you've learned to set up a project, run tests, and implement best practices.
 Consider adding CI/CD pipelines to automate your testing process!